oceanprotocol/ocean-node/README.md

 npm run quickstart
 ```

+This command will run you through the process of setting up the environmental variables for your node.

 ## Option 2: Running Ocean Nodes with PM2

 PM2 is a process manager that makes it easy to manage and monitor your Node.js applications.